Timelord202/Python-Fireworks/README.md

 # Python-Fireworks
-Python fireworks using the PIL library
+Wanted to challenge myself and only use the PIL library for making basic fireworks in Python